Week 1 – In the Kitchen – THE FOOD

 We’re starting where I love starting the annual Challenge, because, in my experience, it’s a space where we could ALL use a clean slate (or, clean plate) as we start off the new year: the Kitchen!

 I encourage you to approach all of these Weekly Plans with the eyes of a new person to your space, a detective, someone who is wondering about who lives in your space NOW, not what life USED to be like that room.
-People grow, lives and interests change, and the stuff often stays behind.
+Life and lives change, but the stuff often stays behind.
 Always think about what your life is like TODAY and what you imagine in the near future.
 You’re here because you know you want and need to let go of things so that you can have the life you know you want and deserve.
 We’re going to need fresh eyes if we’re going to get through your space with a different perspective than you have every other day.
 Clutter gets invisible, and we’re going to shake that up!

 Weekly Plan: Food – Pantries, Fridge, and Freezer